balt-dev/Lasagna/README.md

 Raw bytes are formatted with a pound sign, arbitrarily many bytes, and another pound sign.

+These are stored backwards in the stack to allow sequential popping.

 `# 01 23 45 67 89 AB CD EF #`

-`01 23 45 67 89 AB CD EF`
+`EF CD AB 89 67 45 23 01`

 ### Float

-Floats are stored in IEEE 754 format, using 32 bytes to store the value.
+Floats are stored in IEEE 754 format, big-endian, using 32 bytes to store the value.

 All floats MUST be formatted with a number before and after the decimal point, and optionally with an exponent.